 Wrongful death claims involve the negligence of a person – and in many cases, the entity the person works for, such as a hospital, nursing home or assisted living facility.
 Examples of wrongful death claims that arise from cases of medical malpractice include doctors failing to properly diagnose a disease, assisted living facility workers forgetting to give residents their medication, or a nurse not properly treating a patient’s infected bed sore.

-Attorney George S. Johnson has years of experience helping clients whose loved ones suffered death due to negligence, including wrongful death cases involving:
+Our attorneys have years of experience helping clients whose loved ones suffered death due to negligence, including wrongful death cases involving:

 - Car accidents: Human error is at the root of most car accidents.
 Our law firm has earned a reputation in Georgia for getting results for families who lost loved ones in crashes caused by distracted drivers, drunk drivers, and other forms of negligence.

 - Motorcycle accidents: Because riders and their passengers have little to protect them in a crash, it's a tragic reality that many accidents involving motorcycles result in death.
 We understand how to handle these complex cases and will fight to get your family the compensation it’s entitled to.

 - Truck accidents: Crashes involving 18-wheelers, tractor-trailers, semis and big rigs often lead to death due to the massive size of these large commercial trucks.
 Trucking companies have teams of attorneys ready to fight your claim, putting you at a huge disadvantage, but you can level the playing field with one of our Georgia wrongful death attorneys.

 - Negligent security: Property owners have a duty to provide their tenants and guests with reasonably safe premises, but some property owners provide little or no security at all.
 This happens even when they know that shootings, rapes, stabbings, murders, and robberies have been committed on or near the property.